How To Change Scale Factor In Google Sheets

 Why Change the Scale Factor?

 Before we dive into the how-to, let’s talk about why you might want to change the scale factor in Google Sheets.
 The scale factor determines the relationship between the data values and the visual representation of those values on the chart.
-By adjusting the scale factor, you can: (See Also: How To Convert Fraction To Percent In Google Sheets)
+By adjusting the scale factor, you can: (See Also: How Often Does Google Sheets Save)

 • Make your charts more readable by reducing clutter and emphasizing key trends